GuanceCloud/guance-docs/docs/en/billing/billing-account/huaweicloud-account.md

 ## Preconditions

 When using Huawei Cloud Stored-Value Card, it is necessary to [register/upgrade the Commercial Plan](../../billing/commercial-plan.md) Guance.
-Guance supports three settlement methods: Guance enterprise account, Alibaba Cloud account and AWS account.
-When using Huawei Cloud Stored-Value Card for settlement, the default selection is [Guance enterprise account settlement](enterprise-account.md).
+Guance supports three settlement methods: Guance Billing Center account, Alibaba Cloud account and AWS account.
+When using Huawei Cloud Stored-Value Card for settlement, the default selection is [Guance Billing Center account settlement](enterprise-account.md).

 ## Bind Huawei Cloud Stored-value Card